Ablegang/goweb/pkg/logs/logrus/README.md

 defer w.Close()

 srv := http.Server{
-    // create a stdlib log.Logger that writes to
+    // create a stdlib logs.Logger that writes to
     // logrus.Logger.
     ErrorLog: log.New(w, "", 0),
 }